Why I Can’t Hate 2020

 We needed this.

 I can feel the juxtaposition of this, even in writing it.
 So many people have lost loved ones, closed businesses, experienced lasting health issues.
-The frontline workers, tirelessly working and risking their lives to save ours.
-It’s fucked and it’s not pretty and yet, I still believe we had to have this experience.
+The frontline workers of nurses and doctors, tirelessly working their whole lives to save our lives.
+It’s fucked and it’s not pretty and yet, I still believe we had to experience.

-To me, it feels almost like Mother Nature was like "Hey Y’all – I’ve asked you to take better care of me and the planet and of each other and because you haven’t listened, now you need to go to your room and stay there until you’ve learned your lesson!" #Quarantine
+To me, it feels almost like Mother Nature was like ‘Hey Y’all – I’ve asked you to take better care of me and the planet and of each other and because you haven’t listened, now you need to go to your room and stay there until you’ve learned your lesson!’ #Quaratine

 I know I’m in the minority of people who aren’t forcefully trying to shove 2020 out the front door to usher in 2021 with hopes of better times ahead.